-1. HDFS Administration
+1. ACLs on HDFS

 This guide describes how to use Access Control Lists (ACLs) on the Hadoop Distributed File System (HDFS).
 ACLs extend the HDFS permission model to support more granular file access based on arbitrary combinations of users and groups.